What is synchronization

 - Open the Context on which you want to set up synchronization, from the Navigator grid.

-- Select Element or Page option from the Wait On dropdown field, depending on how you would like to set up the synchronization.
+- Select one of the radio buttons - Element on Page or Content or title on page, depending on how you would like to set up the synchronization.
 Select an element if you decide to synch on an element.

 Note: If you cannot find the element you need for synchronization, open a View for the Context and right-click on the desired element.
 You can create an element and come back to synchronization.

-You can set up synchronization on either an element's state or on the page state.
+You can set up synchronization on either an Element on page or on Content or title on page.
 Here are the options available for the synch conditions.

 Best practices for synch point